ashrash/backendTask/README.md

 2. Adding to cart.
 Intermediate stage before checkout.
 3. List of cart items are sent to add items to cart. [{ productId: 1, quantity: 2}]
 4. Checking out cart proceeds to payment deducts balance from user wallet.
+5. User can save instances of carts as wishlists for instant checkout.

 ## Folder structure
 ```